 «A proof that regular heraldry was unknown at the era of the Conquest, is furnished by that valuable monument, the Bayeux Tapestry, a pictorial representation of the event, ascribed to the wife of the Conqueror.
 In these embroidered scenes neither the banner nor the shield is furnished with proper arms.
 Some of the shields bear the rude effigies of a dragon, griffin, serpent or lion, others crosses, rings, and various fantastic devices; but these, in the opinion of the most learned antiquaries, are mere ornaments, or, at best, symbols, more akin to those of classical antiquity than to modern heraldry.
 Nothing but disappointment awaits the curious armorist, who seeks in this venerable memorial the pale, the bend, and other early elements of arms.
 As these would have been much more easily imitated with the needle than the grotesque figures before alluded to, we may safely conclude that personal arms had not yet been introduced.
 Dallaway asserts that, after the Conquest, William “encouraged, but under great restrictions, the individual bearing of arms;” but, strangely, does not cite the most slender authority for the assertion.
 Camden and Spelman agree that arms were not introduced until towards the close of the eleventh century, which must have been within a very short time of the Conqueror’s death.
 Others again, with more probability, speak of the second Crusade (A.D.
 1147) as the date of their introduction into this country.
 But even at this period the proofs of family bearings are very scanty.
 Traditions, indeed, are preserved in many families, of arms having been acquired during this campaign, and in a future chapter several examples will be quoted, rather as a matter of curiosity than as historical proof; for all tradition, and especially that which tends to flatter a family by ascribing to it an exaggerated antiquity, will generally be found to be vox et preterea nihil.
 The arms said to occur on seals in the seventh and eighth centuries may be dismissed as merely fanciful devices, having no connexion whatever with the heraldry of the twelfth and thirteenth.
 Towards the close of the twelfth century, and at the beginning of the thirteenth, A.D.
 1189-1230, it was usual for warriors to carry a miniature escocheon suspended from a belt, and decorated with the arms of the wearer».²

-If we are now more convinced that heraldry is not prior to the twelfth century, why can we find figures and motifs that decorated shields and fabrics and that recall both Greco-Roman and barbarian, Germanic, Scandinavian, Slavic and Oriental emblems?
-The reason must be sought in that difference between a sign, an emblem, and a heraldic emblem; a difference illustrated in our first lesson: “What is heraldry?”.
+If we are now more convinced that heraldry does not predate the twelfth century, why can we find figures and motifs that decorated shields and fabrics and that recall both Greco-Roman and barbarian, Germanic, Scandinavian, Slavic and Oriental emblems?
+The reason must be sought in the difference between a sign, an emblem, and a heraldic emblem; a difference illustrated in our first lesson: “What is heraldry?”.
 The men of the Middle Ages created a new emblematic system, heraldry; they did not inherit it.
-However, to do so, they used objects (the shield, fabrics), symbols, motifs, signs, figures from their heritage.
+However, to do so, they used objects (the shield, fabrics), symbols, motifs, signs, and figures from their heritage.

 The Palazzo dei Normanni (Norman Palace), Sicily, Italy.
 King Roger’s Room: mosaics of the room commissioned by King Roger II of Hauteville (1095-1154).

-This was crowded with exotic animals, magical signs, symbolic or allegorical, full of meaning.
+This was crowded with exotic animals, magical, allegoric or symbolic signs, and full of meaning.
 These were oriental, Greek, Roman or barbarian.
 Sometimes, however, these same figures or geometric features were simple tools to distinguish oneself and one’s group from another.
-Heraldry was just starting but was already full of elusive signs, animals and charm.
+Heraldry was starting but was full of elusive signs, animals and charm.

 So why was heraldry born around 1150?
 We were answering the when.
 To answer this second question, my dear, we need another lesson.